-UV-curable adhesives are single-part products which cure in seconds when exposed to UV-light.
+UV-curable adhesives are single-part products that cure in seconds when exposed to UV light.
 They are normally optically clear for “invisible” bonding of glass and certain plastics and cure to form a high-strength, non-yellowing bond.
-They are convenient to use by hand or on fully automated high-speed production lines due to their rapid on-demand cure mechanism.
+Due to their rapid on-demand cure mechanism, they are convenient to use by hand or on fully automated high-speed production lines.
 There are a number of different factors which can affect UV adhesive cure.
-It is best to work with your adhesive and equipment suppliers to get a good match of adhesive, light system and cure schedule.
+It is best to work with your adhesive and equipment suppliers to get a good match of adhesive, light system, and cure schedule.

 Some substrates reflect or absorb UV light making it difficult for light to reach the adhesive underneath.
-Most plastics contain a UV stabiliser which prevents them discolouring or going brittle in sunlight.
-Although many plastics appear to be crystal clear and light will shine through them, the UV wavelength for the adhesive cure can be blocked.
-To counter this problem, there are specialist plastic bonding UV adhesives with a longer wavelength photoinitiator which will react through UV stabilised plastic.
+Most plastics contain a UV stabilizer which prevents them from discoloring or going brittle in sunlight.
+Although many plastics appear crystal clear and visible light will shine through them.
+The plastic can prevent the UV wavelength from passing through.
+To counter this problem, there are specialist plastic bonding UV adhesives.
+These have a longer wavelength photoinitiator that will react through UV-stabilized plastic.

 Using a radiometer, it is possible to measure lamp output, dosage, and transmittance through substrate materials.
 These can offer digital readings of different UV band lengths (E.g. UVA, UVB, UVC.)
 Some will even generate a spectral output graph which helps determine at what wavelength peak output is achieved.

 Permabond chemists are able to recommend or formulate UV adhesives to meet your specific requirements.
 Then assist in recommendations for curing equipment and production line integration.
 If you have an application you would like to discuss with a technical advisor or would like to receive further information, please contact email@example.com.